sensu/sensu-docs/content/sensu-go/5.19/installation/platforms.md

 ## Binary-only distributions

-[Binary-only distributions][4] that contain the Sensu backend, agent, and sensuctl tool are available in `.zip` and `.tar.gz` formats.
+[Binary-only distributions][4] are available in `.zip` and `.tar.gz` formats.

+- Linux and Solaris distributions include the Sensu backend, agent, and sensuctl CLI
+- Windows, macOS, and FreeBSD distributions include only the Sensu agent and sensuctl CLI (not the backend)

 | Platform & Version | Linux | Windows | macOS | Solaris |
 |--------------------|-------|---------|-------|---------|